-Whether you’re renovating your house to stay and enjoy, or are getting your house ready to sell within the next couple of years, installing new flooring in your home is a fairly big expense.
-You want to pick something that not only fits with your decor and family’s needs, but something that is going to be in style for quite a while and not date your house in the next few years.
+Whether you’re renovating your house to stay and enjoy, or are getting your house ready to sell within the next couple of years, installing new flooring in your home is a sizeable investment.
+You want to pick something that not only fits with your décor and family’s needs, but something that is going to be in style for quite a while and not date your house in the next few years.
 We’ve seen the gray flooring trend for years now. but we’re now seeing a turn in this trend towards more traditional colors of light blonde flooring, browns, and warmer greige flooring that is replacing gray.

-Blonde floors are back and with a vengeance!
+Blonde floors came back in style when the gray trend started to wane.
+And they came back with a vengeance!
 They vary in shades of color, but we see a return to the blonde oak flooring that was so popular at one time.
 The flooring is wider and longer planks, in matte or satin finishes.
 We can say good-bye to the shiny high-gloss flooring that was associated with this style.
+They’re a very versatile color.
+They fit into most decors and make a warm statement.

 We see above, the return to the traditional oak flooring, but the new design twist, is wider and longer planks.
 Photo: UptownFlooring.com